105-107 Forsyth Street

-Professor Themis Papageorge became the director of Cybersecurity and Information Assurance Employer Relations in 2017.
-Professor Papageorge is responsible for developing co-op opportunities for program students, managing employer outreach on student performance and expectations, submitting grant proposals and developing collaborative IA/Cybersecurity programs with industrial partners, and teaching IA and Cyber Security courses.
-From 2009-2017 Professor Papageorge served for 8 years as the director of the Master of Science in Information Assurance and Cyber Security Program responsible for overseeing the program curriculum and introducing the online version worldwide.
-The MS in Information Assurance and Cyber Security program, now offered both on-campus and online at Northeastern University, is available to an increased number of domestic and international students.
+Themis Papageorge became the director of Cybersecurity and Information Assurance Employer Relations in 2017.
+He is responsible for developing co-op opportunities for program students, managing employer outreach on student performance and expectations, submitting grant proposals, developing collaborative IA/Cybersecurity programs with industrial partners, and teaching IA and cyber security courses.
+From 2009-2017, Papageorge served for eight years as the director of the Master of Science in information assurance and cyber security program, responsible for overseeing the program curriculum and introducing the online version worldwide.
+The MS in information assurance and cyber security program, now offered both on-campus and online at Northeastern University, is available to an increased number of domestic and international students.
 He teaches the foundations of information assurance and the security risk management and assessment courses.
-Professor Papageorge’s twenty-five years of corporate experience in technology, planning and process, and system redesign included a decade of executive management positions with information assurance and cybersecurity companies.
-He was vice president of services at Guardium, a leader in real-time database security, auditing, and monitoring.
-Prior to that, he was vice president of services at Courion, a leader in identity access management, authentication, and security.
-Professor Papageorge has also held management positions at Digital Equipment Corporation.
-He received his PhD in risk management and engineering economics from the MIT Sloan School of Management, an MS in naval architecture and marine engineering from MIT, and a BS in naval architecture and marine engineering from National Technical University of Athens, Greece.

-For my PhD thesis at MIT, I focused on risk management, including assets, threats, vulnerabilities, and resulting strategic, security, and financial risks.
-Since then, I have worked in risk management applications development, products, processes, systems, and security controls that manage risks, mitigate losses, and enable effective executive decision making for companies and government agencies.
+For my PhD thesis at MIT, I focused on risk management, including assets, threats, vulnerabilities and resulting strategy, security, and financial risks.
+Since then, I have worked in risk management applications development, products, processes, systems, and security controls that manage risks, mitigate losses and enable effective executive decision making for companies and government agencies.